-law also recognizes that child sex trafficking is a form of child sexual abuse.
+Under the federal Trafficking Victims Protection Act (TVPA), all children who are exploited for commercial sex acts prior to age 18 are viewed as victims of sex trafficking, as federal law acknowledges that children are legally incapable of consenting to sex.18 Federal law also recognizes that child sex trafficking is a form of child sexual abuse.
 Youth in many jurisdictions, however, continue to be prosecuted at the state level for acts that resulted from their victimization.

 A growing number of states are attempting to remedy this by enacting what are known as safe harbor laws.
 These laws protect children from prosecution for prostitution offenses and other commercial sex acts (some safe harbor laws extend to prostitution-related offenses that aren't commercial sex acts).
 States have also used these laws to establish safe houses for victims, which can better serve their needs and provide a more appropriate response than juvenile detention facilities.
-Safe harbor laws may also divert victims' cases from the juvenile justice system to child protection proceedings where survivors are able to access specialized services.
-Safe harbor laws should prevent criminalization rather than only mitigating it, and connect children and youth to services through a means outside of the juvenile justice system.
+Safe harbor laws may also divert victims' cases from the juvenile justice system to child protection proceedings where survivors are able to access specialized services.19 Safe harbor laws should prevent criminalization rather than only mitigating it and connect children and youth to services through a means outside of the juvenile justice system.
 Furthermore, these laws must actually be implemented.